ColinTreanor/Hackku2024_XRPL/README.md

 ![Koala Wallet Logo](src/Design/Koala_Body.png)  Howdy Mate!

 Welcome to the Koala Pouch GitHub repository!
-This repository contains the source code for a digital wallet tailored for the XRP Ledger (XRPL), designed to provide a seamless experience for managing your XRP assets, user favorite way of handling their marsupial money!
+This repository contains the source code for a digital wallet tailored for the XRP Ledger (XRPL), designed to provide a seamless experience for managing your XRP assets, user's favorite way of handling their marsupial money!

 ## Project Overview